cturek/E155-Autofeeder/docs/documentation.md

 # Source Code Overview
 <!-- This section should include information to describe the organization of the code base and highlight how the code connects. -->

-## The source code for the project is located in the Github repository [here](https://github.com/cturek/E155-Autofeeder/tree/main/src).
+<i>The source code for the project is located in the Github repository [here](https://github.com/cturek/E155-Autofeeder/tree/main/src).</i>

+As shown above, the FPGA interfaces with the four digit seven segment display, the four by four keypad, and the motor.

 # Bill of Materials
 <!-- The bill of materials should include all the parts used in your project along with the prices and links.  -->